 This measure reports Indigenous children aged 0-14 who live in households with daily smokers and daily indoor smokers.
 Environmental tobacco smoke (also known as second-hand smoke) is a significant cause of morbidity and mortality.
 There is strong and consistent evidence that second-hand smoke causes lung cancer and ischaemic heart disease, and is associated with an increased risk of respiratory disease in adults.
 It increases the risk of sudden infant death syndrome and exacerbates asthma and ear infections such as otitis media in children (Thomas & Stevens 2014).
-Exposure to second hand smoke during pregnancy is associated with an increased risk in neural tube defects (Wang et al. 2014a).
+Exposure to second-hand smoke during pregnancy is associated with an increased risk in neural tube defects (Wang et al. 2014a).

-Overall: In 2014-15 in the Northern Territory, 71% of Indigenous children aged 0-14 were reported to live in households with daily smokers, compared with 27% of non-Indigenous children (Table 2.03.3, Figure 2.03.1).
-For 17% of Indigenous children, smoking occurred indoors (Table 2.03.4, Figure 2.03.2).
+Overall: In New South Wales in 2014-15, 52% of Indigenous children aged 0-14 were reported to live in households with daily smokers, compared with 20% of non-Indigenous children (Table 2.03.3, Figure 2.03.1).
+Of all Indigenous children, 15% lived in households where smoking occurred indoors (Table 2.03.4, Figure 2.03.2).

-In 2014-15 nationally, 57% of Indigenous children aged 0-14 were reported to live in households with daily smokers, compared with 21% of non-Indigenous children (Table 2.03.3, Figure 2.03.1).
-Nationally, 13% of Indigenous children lived in households where smoking occurred indoors (Table 2.03.4, Figure 2.03.2), and for most of these children (76%), smoking indoors occurred on a daily basis (Table 2.03.2).
+Nationally, 57% of Indigenous children aged 0-14 were reported to live in households with daily smokers, compared with 21% of non-Indigenous children (Table 2.03.3, Figure 2.03.1).
+Nationally, 13% of Indigenous children lived in households where smoking occurred indoors (Table 2.03.4; Figure 2.03.2).

 Remoteness: Nationally, in 2014-15, the proportion of Indigenous children living in households with a daily smoker was reported to be highest for those in Very remote areas and lowest for those in Major cities (76% and 49%).
 For non-Indigenous children, the proportion was highest in Outer regional areas and lowest in Major cities (32% and 18%) (Table 2.03.5).
-Data are not available for non-Indigenous children for Very remote areas.
+Data are not available for non-Indigenous children in Very remote areas.

-Nationally, smoking was reported to occur indoors at a higher rate for Indigenous children living in Very remote and Inner regional areas (20% and 14%) and was lowest among those living in Major cities (11%) (Table 2.03.6).
+Nationally, the rate of indoor smoking was highest for Indigenous children living in Very remote areas (20%) and Inner regional areas (14%), and lowest for those living in Major cities (11%) (Table 2.03.6).

 Socioeconomic characteristics: Nationally, in 2014-15, 49% of Indigenous children living with regular daily smokers were reported to be from households with an income in the lowest quintile.
-The proportion of Indigenous children who were living in the lowest income quintile households were exposed to smoking indoors at 6.6 times the proportion for those living in the highest 2 income quintiles (19% compared with 3%).
-Of Indigenous children living with regular daily smokers, 82% lived in a rented household and 29% experienced overcrowding (Table 2.03.8).
+The proportion of Indigenous children living in households with the lowest income quintile households, were exposed to smoking indoors at 6.6 times the proportion for those living in households with an income in the highest 2 income quintiles (19% compared with 3%).
+Of Indigenous children living with regular daily smokers, 82% lived in a rented household, and 29% lived in overcrowded homes (Table 2.03.8).

-Trend over time: Nationally, the proportion of Indigenous children who were reported to live in a household with a daily smoker decreased from 68% in 2004-05 to 57% in 2014-15.
-For non-Indigenous children the proportion decreased from 35% in 2004-05 to 21% in 2014-15 (Table 2.03.7, Figure 2.03.3).
+Trend over time: Nationally, the proportion of Indigenous children who were reported to live in a household with a daily smoker fell from 68% in 2004-05 to 57% in 2014-15.
+For non-Indigenous children the proportion fell from 35% in 2004-05 to 21% in 2014-15 (Table 2.03.7, Figure 2.03.3).

-Figure 2.03.1: Children aged 0-14 living in households with daily smokers, by Indigenous status, Northern Territory and Australia, 2014-15
+Figure 2.03.1: Proportion of children (aged 0-14) living in households with daily smokers, by Indigenous status, New South Wales and Australia, 2014-15

-Figure 2.03.2: Indigenous children aged 0-14 living in households where smoking occurs indoors, Northern Territory and Australia, 2014-15
+Figure 2.03.2: Proportion of Indigenous children (aged 0-14) living in households where smoking occurs indoors, New South Wales and Australia, 2014-15